Learn about inheritance taxes, including federal and state rules, thresholds, and strategies to minimize tax liability for heirs and beneficiaries.

 Combining lifetime gifting and trusts

 One estate planning strategy is to combine lifetime gifting and trusts to help maximize tax benefits and protect your assets.
 You can use the annual gift tax exclusion to fund an irrevocable trust without incurring gift tax.
-So since the exclusion amount for 2025 is $19,000, you could gift up to $19,000 into an irrevocable trust.
+So because the exclusion amount for 2026 is $19,000, you could gift up to that amount to an irrevocable trust.

 Do you have to pay taxes on an inherited brokerage account?

-If you live in a state with inheritance tax, you may have to pay it based on your relationship to the decedent.
+If you inherit from a decedent in a state with inheritance tax, you may have to pay it based on your relationship.
 You also may be subject to capital gains tax if you sell the assets at a profit.

 For example, if the deceased purchased the stock at $20,000 but it was worth $50,000 on the date of their death, your inherited basis would be $50,000.
 If you sell it when it’s worth $80,000, your capital gain would be $30,000.